beatacable/JS_Challenge_Rax/README.md

 # JS_Challenge_Rax
-creating/starting new project for RAX
+creating first project for RAX
 by: Beata Cable
 May 6, 2018

-> The Task:
+> The ask is:
 >Your challenge, should you choose to accept it, is to create a web application using any framework you choose.
 It must be a JavaScript framework and it must follow the user story below.

 >As a user, I would like to have an application that shows a table of information.